rdavid/pam_logger/README.md

 * [License](#license)

 ## About
-The module implements `pam_sm_authenticate` API to collect user data.
-The data is adding to `/tmp/pam_logger.log`.
-Implemented and tested on Devian.
+This project implements a Pluggable Authentication Module (PAM) that implements the `pam_sm_authenticate` API to capture user authentication details such as username, service, and remote host during login events.
+The collected data is appended to `/tmp/pam_logger.log` in a structured format for auditing, compliance checks, and security monitoring.
+This module is lightweight, tested on Debian, and can be integrated into authentication workflows without modifying existing services.

 ## Install
 Disable authentication timeout for sudo:
 ```